django/channels_redis/README.rst

 Sentinel mode supports sharding, but does not support multiple Sentinel clusters.
 To run sharding of keys across multiple Redis clusters, use a single sentinel cluster, but have that sentinel cluster monitor multiple "services".
 Then in the configuration for the RedisSentinelChannelLayer, add a list of the service names.
+You can also leave the list of services blank, and the layer will pull all services that are configured on the sentinel master.

 Redis Sentinel mode does not support URL-style connection strings, just tuple-based ones.